mindmap

-6 Crunchified Parametric Survival Regression
+6 Parametric Survival Regression

 Heads-up on the properties of the cumulative distribution function!